19th September, 2024

 Manual Handling?
 Think LITE!

-Manual handling is present in nearly every workplace in one form or another.
-With manual handling being the leading cause of musculoskeletal disorders at work, it’s important to know how much you can safely lift, and use good handling techniques.
+Manual handling is the leading cause of musculoskeletal disorders at work.
+To avoid pulled muscles and painful joints, it's important to know how much you can safely lift, and use good handling techniques.
 In this blog post, we learn how to think LITE.

 Manual Handling?
 Think LITE! header image